Xydroc-IO/YaP-Metasploit-GUI/README.md

    python3 core/metasploit_gui.py
    ```

+## Recent Updates

+### Version Improvements

+- **Sudo Password Storage**: Securely store and automatically use sudo password for operations requiring elevated privileges
+- **Enhanced Dependency Installer**:
+  - Automatic PostgreSQL installation and initialization for all distributions
+  - Support for `--break-system-packages` flag for Python 3.11+ systems
+  - Comprehensive desktop environment support (XFCE, Cinnamon, GNOME, KDE, MATE)
+  - Improved error handling and fallback methods
+- **AppImage Improvements**:
+  - Full icon and logo display support in AppImage builds
+  - Enhanced path detection for resources
+  - Better cross-distribution compatibility

 ## Security Notice

 **Important**: This tool is designed for authorized security testing and educational purposes only.
 Only use Metasploit Framework and this GUI on systems you own or have explicit written permission to test.
 Unauthorized access to computer systems is illegal.

+**Password Storage Security**: Stored sudo passwords are encrypted using a user-specific key.
+However, as with any stored credentials, use this feature responsibly and only on trusted systems.